 cross-post it on message boards.
 We need to reach as many people as

-Summer TG3 TBAD - (10 year old papillon)
+Summer TG3 TIAD - (10 year old Papillon)